cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 ---

-## Verification and Submission
+## Verification of Correctness and Completion

-Upon completion, submit the following as proof of your work:
+Upon completion, your output should look like the following images:

 1. **Screenshot of the data file extracted in the storage account**
    - <img src="../../images/hw2/container.png" alt="Screenshot" width="400">